 482. Co-operative ceasing to exist

-(1) As soon as practicable after a co-operative ceases to exist, other than on the deregistration of the co-operative under section 315, the Registrar must deregister the co-operative by registering the cessation and cancelling the registration of the co-operative.
+(1) As soon as practicable after a co-operative ceases to exist, other than on the deregistration of the co-operative under the provisions of the Corporations Act as applying under section 316, the Registrar must deregister the co-operative by registering the cessation and cancelling the registration of the co-operative.

 (2) The Registrar may remove from the register the name of a co-operative that has been deregistered or otherwise ceased to exist.